prima101112/prima101112.github.io/content/posts/running-qwen-in-m2-mac-air-machine.md

 ![IT WILL BE FREE](/img/qwen-m2-2.png)

 thats all thats an AI on your local or in this case is my M2 macbook air.

 question and answer for general chat, pretty much the same.
-I am not bencmarking here, for generating simple code are oke. the next step is to make that as default model in continou.dev
+I am not bencmarking here, for generating simple code are oke. the next step is to make that as default model in continue.dev

 ![IT WILL BE FREE](/img/qwen-m2-3.png)

-### integrate with continou.dev
+### integrate with continue.dev

-from config on continou.dev in visualcode studio open the config with `cmd+sift+p` search for `continou:config`
+from config on continue.dev in visualcode studio open the config with `cmd+sift+p` search for `continue:config`

 ```json
 {